doctea/drum2musocv/README.md

 Arduino sketch adapting the MidiMuso CV-12 (http://midimuso.co.uk/index.php/cv-12/) to use General Midi note numbers on MIDI Channel 10, for easy use as a drum machine from a DAW.

+Now targets the Arduino Zero / Seeeduino Cortex M0+ boards, probably possible to make it work on a Uno again though with some changes + testing.  (interested in this?  let me know)

 This allows you to play the modular drum machine using external drum pads, or eg take advantage of FL Studio's note-naming in the piano roll.

+Could also be used to add Euclidian rhythms to any MIDI device (drum machine etc) if reconfigured to use different output note mappings.

+When isn't receiving an external clock input, runs off its own internal clock at the last detected BPM.

-Also generates 5 triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages.
-Mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (midimuso CC 1, 7, 11, 71 and 74).
+Generates 5 triggerable envelopes with AHDSR (attack, hold, decay, sustain, release) stages.
+Mapped to the 'Cymbal Crash 2', 'Cymbal Splash', 'Vibra-slap', 'Ride Bell' and 'Ride Cymbal 1' GM drum notes for input, outputting on the muso's CV outs #1, #2, #3, #4 and #5 respectively (via midimuso CC 1, 7, 11, 71 and 74 - with recongfiguring could be used as triggerable CC envelopes for any device).

 Indicates triggers and envelope levels via a 16-LED RGB Neopixel strip using the FastLED library.

-Now targets the Arduino Zero / Seeeduino Cortex M0+ boards, probably possible to make it work on a Uno again though with some changes..

 Includes a template for FL Studio to make controlling the general and envelope settings easy.

-Has an experimental generative euclidian rhythm generator with optional mutation mode, so you can play with your synth without loading a DAW.
+Has a Euclidian rhythm generator with optional mutation mode, so you can play with your synth without loading a DAW.
+Can configure tracks on/off, change mutation settings, etc, from DAW.
+In mutation mode, mutates the rhythm every 2 bars.

+Plays a "drum fill" for the last bar of every phrase.

-NEW: added a 'bass' input/output MIDI channel and corresponding Euclidian rhythm track, so it'll autoplay beat & bass rhythms (using it with my Neutron but could also be used with a 303-alike or anything really..).
+A 'bass' input/output MIDI channel and corresponding Euclidian rhythm track, so it'll autoplay beat & bass rhythms (using it with my Neutron but could also be used with a 303-alike or anything really..).
+Notes played in via MIDI determine which notes to use for arpeggiation/chords.
+WIP: autoplay chords or arpeggiator on a second device eg Bitbox or another synth.

 Temporary hack: uses the pitch bend output instead of the CV output that corresponds to CC 74, because mine seems to be broken.  (could use this in future to add an extra envelope/CV out or LFO output..)

 Echoes the MIDI back to the host so that you can record the rhythms for re-use or to route to softsynths or other MIDI devices.

+Outputs 4xClock triggers using a CD74HC4067 multiplexor (5ms latency between outputs if multiple triggered simultaneously) - every beat, every upbeat, every bar, every phrase.
+Uses Arduino data pins 2,3,4,5 to set the multiplexor output.

 # Controls